MrYossu/MazesForProgrammers/README.md

 This repository holds my code samples.
 No idea if anyone will ever find these useful, but who knows!
 Please feel free to download my code and play with it.
 I would be interested to hear if anyone has any comments.

-I intend to blog about my progress as a maze-master.
+I have been blogging about my progress as a maze-master (ha ha).
 Please see [my blog series on coding mazes](https://www.pixata.co.uk/tag/mazes/).